jeyries/jeyries.github.io/_posts/2018-09-22-pimp-my-app-part-4-html-rendering.md

 date: 2018-09-22
 ---

-# Web views

-Web view has been the usual solution when you want to render text with formatting and links.
+A web view has been the usual solution when you want to render text with formatting and links.
 However UIWebView has been deprecated since a long time, it is time to switch.
 WKWebView is a no brainer, the change is easy.

 Furthermore, in my case, I was using a web view just for rendering some attributed text with sometime a link in it, maybe something cleaner can be done ?
 Also, web view take some time to display at first, this could be replaced by an NSAttributedString.